Get Reliable Usability and Avoid Risk with These Testing Scenarios

 The problem is that most UAT testing is focused on one function, scenario or test case at a time.
 But that is not how most organizations operate in the real world.
 Rather, many processes are being performed all at the same time by different people.
 Simulating this activity requires multiple test scenarios, executed simultaneously.

-Include the business users in UAT scenarios
+Include the business users in UAT test scenarios

 UAT scenarios can be very time-consuming and difficult to manage.
 Overreliance on manual work, juggling multiple spreadsheets, and challenges in engaging users hold up the necessary collaboration and provide little or no visibility into testing progress.
 Test managers often struggle to get business users involved in test planning, as UAT is rarely high up on their list of priorities and they often lack the technical know-how to run effective tests.